Employing High-Dimensional RIS Information for RIS-aided Localization Systems: RIS Information Based Localization Algorithm Design

 \subsection{Transfer Learning Based Fingerprint Algorithm}

 To address Problem \eqref{27b} more efficiently with requiring fewer training epochs compared to traditional deep learning methods \cite{CNNsurvey}, we propose a transfer learning based fingerprint (TFBF) algorithm to localize the MU \cite{transfer_learning}.
 By doing so, we can harness the knowledge of the model acquired from previous tasks, such as ImageNet.

-Specifically, the proposed TFBF algorithm includes three modules: an input module, a transferred DenseNet 121 \cite{densenet} serving as the core processing unit, and a output module.
 Specifically, this algorithm employs the DenseNet-121 model, which has been pre-trained, to effectively map $\hat{\bm y}_r$ to the 3D position of the MU.
 We will first detail the structure and functionality of each component of the TFBF algorithm as follows.